How to Allocate Free Space?

 To allocate free space

 To move free space from one partition to another partition taking advantage of AOMEI Partition Assistant, you should download and install it before you can start.
-To save this software, you only need about 20MB space.
 In addition, you’d better not to install it on the partition you are going to operate.
 The reason is as mentioned above; if you save it on the partition you plan to perform, then you need to make use of Partition Assistant to do the performance, thus you will in a destiny either to do it in PreOS Mode or to cancel it.
 In general, only several steps are needed to allocate free space to a partition.

 Step1.
 Launch AOMEI Partition Assistant, right-click the partition which you want to allocate free space from and select "Allocate Free Space".
 (As you can see from the following screenshot, I choose F partition as the source partition.)